 - Salary Level: PGY-5 Level

-The UNC Hospitals are located in the “Buckle of the Stroke Belt” and admits approximately 1000 stroke patients annually.
-The Stroke Center was the first Joint Commission certified Comprehensive Stroke Center in the southeast and is a major referral center for interventional stroke treatments.
-The Stroke Team is comprised of members from many departments and disciplines, and the core Neurology clinical staff includes 5 stroke faculty members, a stroke NP, a stroke nurse coordinator, an acute stroke team, and a clinical trials unit that enrolls in trials 24/7.
+The UNC Medical Center is located in the “Buckle of the Stroke Belt” and admits approximately 1,000 stroke patients annually.
+The Stroke Center was the first Joint Commission Certified Comprehensive Stroke Center in the Southeast and is a major referral center for interventional stroke treatments.
+The Stroke Team is comprised of members from many departments and disciplines, and the core neurology clinical staff includes five stroke faculty members, a stroke NP, a stroke nurse coordinator, an acute stroke team, and a clinical trials unit that enrolls in trials 24/7.
 The fellow will also work closely with neurointensivists, interventional neuroradiologists, neurosurgeons, and physiatrists during his/her training.

 Applicants must complete an ACGME-accredited neurology residency and be ABPN board-eligible or board-certified in neurology prior to the start of the fellowship.

-The Program is participating in the NRMP match for the current application cycle (the 2017-2018 academic year).
-The Program will accept applications via ERAS for a July 2017 start beginning in November 2015.
-We require a personal statement of interests and career goals, a current curriculum vitae, and three letters of recommendation, which should include one letter from the Program Director of the applicant's neurology residency training program.
+The program is participating in the NRMP match for the current application cycle (the 2017-2018 academic year) and will accept applications via ERAS for a July 2017 start beginning in November 2015.
+We require a personal statement of interests and career goals, a current curriculum vitae, and three letters of recommendation, which should include one letter from the program director of the applicant's neurology residency training program.
 Important dates are listed below:

 ERAS opens: November 15 (applicants), December 1 (programs); applications accepted through February 2016.
 Interviews will be conducted in March and April of 2016.

 Questions regarding the fellowship program should be submitted to: